 We have already discussed the method for particle annihilation.
-The inverse process, particle production, has to be modeled differently, because the field has no initial particles which we could use for Monte-Carlo sampling.
-Instead, we only have the scalar field $\phi$ and its properties like energy and momentum from which we have to derive particle-like properties.
+The inverse process, particle production, has to be modeled differently, because the field has no initial particles which we could use for Monte-Carlo sampling of a collision term.
+Instead, we only have the scalar field $\phi$ and its properties like energy and momentum density, from which we have to derive particle-like properties.
 This step is again subject to the underlying physical model.
-For every point at the field, we assume the field excitations to consist of unstable particles which can decay to stable particles with $\sigma \to \bar q q$.
+For every point in space, we assume the field excitations to consist of unstable particles which can decay to stable particles, $\sigma \to \bar q q$.
 In case of a decay, the field $\phi$ loses the amount of energy at the interaction point, leading to an effective damping of the field.
 This decay process is modeled in two steps.
 First we have to assume a distribution function $f_\sigma(\bvec x, \bvec p, t)$ for $\sigma$ particles at every possible interaction point.
 The properties of $f_\sigma(\bvec x, \bvec p, t)$ have to be derived from the field properties at every point in space which is done by assuming local equilibrium via coarse graining within a field cell.
 To be consistent with detailed balance, the equilibrium distribution for $f_\sigma$ must have the same temperature as the particle's distributions, $f_q$ and $f_{\bar q}$.
 In the linear $\sigma$ model, the potential and therefore the equilibrium-mean field has a thermodynamical temperature dependence, which maps a mean-field value for every temperature $T \to \langle \phi \rangle(T)$.
 By inverting this relation $\langle \phi \rangle(T) \to T$, we can calculate the effective temperature of the field at every point of the field.
-The next needed quantity is the particle density,
+The resulting phase-space distribution function, $f_{\sigma}$ defines the particle density by

 Depending on the underlying distribution function $f_\sigma$ a relation between the particle and energy density has to be found

 The energy density $\epsilon$ is fixed by assuming the same energy density for the distribution function and the field: